-Fig.~\ref{fig:Stellar-masses-estimation} presents the stellar-mass-to-light ratio $\Upsilon^{\rm BCG}_{*}$ of the BCG and the ICL components in the ${\rm F814W}$ (top panel) and ${\rm F160W}$ bands (bottom panel) filters.
+Fig.~\ref{fig:Stellar-masses-estimation} presents the stellar-mass-to-light ratio $\Upsilon^{\rm BCG}_{*}$ derived for the combined BCG and ICL component in the ${\rm F814W}$ (top panel) and ${\rm F160W}$ bands (bottom panel) filters.
 For both filters, we normalise the luminosity by the sun luminosity ($M_{\rm R,\,AB}=4.60$) in the R-band from \citet{Willmer2018}.
-Both \textsc{Bagpipes} SED models provide similar stellar mass estimates, with all data points agreeing with one standard deviation except the second and third ones.
+Both \textsc{Bagpipes} SED models provide similar stellar mass estimates, with all data points agreeing within one standard deviation except the second and third ones.
 In contrast, \textsc{LePhare} prefers a slightly larger estimate of the stellar mass but with larger uncertainty such that it agrees with the \textsc{Bagpipes} models within two standard deviations on all data points.
 It is opposite to the pattern seen in Fig.~\ref{fig:Stellar-masses-comparison-SED-model}, as cluster member stellar masses estimated by \textsc{LePhare} are lower.
-This difference is likely due to the inclusion of the MUSE spectra for the SED fit of the BCG and the ICL.
+This difference is likely due to the inclusion of MUSE spectra in the SED fits for the BCG and ICL.
 When \textsc{Bagpipes} was run with photometry only in preliminary tests, its stellar mass estimates were much closer to the output of \textsc{LePhare}.
-Although stellar mass estimates obtained by combining spectroscopic and photometric data are within the $3\sigma\, \rm CI$ of the photometry-only runs.
-Hence, all SED models provide similar estimates of the BCG and the ICL stellar masses.
+Stellar mass estimates obtained by combining spectroscopic and photometric data are within the $3\sigma\, \rm CI$ of the photometry-only runs.
+Hence, all SED models provide similar estimates of the combined BCG and ICL stellar mass.

-From these SED fits, we obtain an estimate of the stellar mass of the BCG and the ICL components.
+From these SED fits, we obtain an estimate of the stellar mass of the BCG and the ICL component.
 By combining all elliptical bins considered in Fig.~\ref{fig:Stellar-masses-estimation}, we obtain $6.83\pm 0.17$, $7.20\pm 0.11$ and $8.98\pm 0.34\times 10^{11}\,M_\odot$ for the fits with a delayed SFH, a double power-law SFH and the \textsc{LePhare} SED models, respectively.
 Assuming that all bins within the half-light radius of the BCG are a good representation of its stellar mass (i.e. the four most central bins), we obtain for the fits with a delayed SFH, a double power-law SFH and the \textsc{LePhare} SED, a stellar mass of $3.15\pm 0.21$, $3.45\pm 0.12$ and $4.05\pm 0.51\times 10^{11}\,M_\odot$, respectively.
-Hence, the BCG would account for roughly half of the stellar mass of the BCG and the ICL components.
+Hence, the BCG would account for roughly half of the stellar mass of the BCG and the ICL component.